yewstack/yew/docs/src/concepts/components/properties.md

     /// The link must have a target.
     href: String,
     /// If the link text is huge, this will make copying the string much cheaper.
-    /// This isn't usually recommended unless performance is a problem.
+    /// This isn't usually recommended unless performance is known to be a problem.
     text: Rc<String>,
     /// Color of the link.
     #[prop_or_default]